jostly/rabalder/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+###Libraries

+libgdx jars are included in the distribution, lib/gdx*.jar.
+They are covered by the Apache 2.0 License, see lib/LICENSE and visit http://libgdx.badlogicgames.com/ for more information about this fantastic library.

+###Music

 The included music is Copyright 2010-2011 Deceased Superior Technician.
 Licensed under Creative Commons Attribution License, CC BY 3.0